Back to guides

 • Azure platform and landing zone structure

-• Entra ID, RBAC, PIM, managed identities, and Key Vault
+• Entra ID, role-based access control (RBAC), PIM, managed identities, and Key Vault

-• Azure AI Foundry, Azure OpenAI, AI Search, agents, tool use, and evaluation
+• Azure AI Foundry, Azure OpenAI, AI Search, agents, and evaluation

 • Defender for Cloud, Azure Monitor, Application Insights, and APIM